-Like many of you, I read Lysa Terkeurst’s blog regarding the recent loss of her 25-year marriage.
+Like many of you, I read Lysa Terkeurst’s blog regarding the potential loss of her 25-year marriage.
 Through tears, I read the devastation and pain in Lysa’s words, as she had tried hard to salvage the marriage, suffered through the pain of infidelity, and walked the hard walk of addiction with her husband.
-I knew what courage it had taken to share that story with the world and how hard that letter must have been to write.
+I knew what courage it had taken to share that story with the world and how hard that letter must have been to write to her readers.
 I wanted to hold her hand, hug her, and let her know she wasn’t alone.
 I wanted to write some earth-moving comment on her social media page that would speak to right where she was and take the pain from her.
 There was no such comment.
 Words alone cannot possibly rectify the situation.
 Words alone cannot bring healing to the broken places of her story.
-Her journey will likely be a long and hard one.
+Her journey will likely be a long and hard one, and while we always hope for reconciliation, it may not be possible.
 But the truth is her journey, behind closed doors, has already been a long and hard one.
 Lysa is walking a road that millions of women in this country are walking.

 For those who have been called to full-time, vocational ministry, the truth of the enemy’s plot for our lives is that much stronger.
 He is infuriated every time we take a step to minister to the needs of others and to bring the hope of Jesus to hurting people.
 He is angered when an altar is filled with women who have now found the love that only our Savior can bring.
 My prayers are with Lysa and her family during this difficult time.